Svetlana Đurković: Personal background

-Durkovic was born in Zagreb, SFR Yugoslavia, in 1974 and lived with her family in Sarajevo.
+Đurkovic was born in Zagreb, SFR Yugoslavia, in 1974 and lived with her family in Sarajevo.
 Her mother, of Macedonian origin, and her father, of Montenegrin descent, were both refugees during World War II.
-Shortly before the Bosnian War broke out in 1991, Durkovic was in the United States in Halifax County High School on a student exchange program living with a family of local attorneys.
+Shortly before the Bosnian War broke out in 1991, Đurkovic was in the United States in Halifax County High School on a student exchange program living with a family of local attorneys.
 As the war progressed she could not return to Bosnia and Herzegovina, and she gained refugee status in America and graduated from Halifax County High School.
 On April 22, 1992, she lost contact with her family in Sarajevo during the siege of that city.
 Their next communication was 15 months later.
 Durkovic returned to Bosnia and Herzegovina in 2002.

 Education

-Durkovic completed her B.A. course with Honors in Anthropology, with a minor in Art History at Longwood University in May 1996 and her M.A. in Social Sciences at the University of Chicago in August 1998.
+Đurkovic completed her B.A. course with Honors in Anthropology, with a minor in Art History at Longwood University in May 1996 and her M.A. in Social Sciences at the University of Chicago in August 1998.

 Work

 She worked for the American Sociological Association from 1998 to 2000 as a Governance Coordinator and as a Minority Affairs Program Assistant.
-Upon returning to Bosnia and Herzegovina in 2002, she and Istok Bratic started the first initiative one human rights for LGBTIQ persons in the country, The Bosnia 14 September.
+Upon returning to Bosnia and Herzegovina in 2002, she and Istok Bratić started the first initiative one human rights for LGBTIQ persons in the country, The Bosnia 14 September.
 This was the first educational and information web portal for LGBTIQ persons in Bosnia and Hezegovina.
-In 2004, Durkovic co-founded the first LGBTIQ Organization Q. She was an early public advocate for LGBTIQ human rights, appearing on national television, radio, and social media in Bosnia and Hezegovina from 2002 to 2009.
+In 2004, Đurkovic co-founded the first LGBTIQ Organization Q. She was an early public advocate for LGBTIQ human rights, appearing on national television, radio, and social media in Bosnia and Hezegovina from 2002 to 2009.
 Parallel to her experience in Organization Q, she has also worked in the UN Office of High Commissioner for Human Rights, UN Development Programme, and UNICEF.
 She also worked as a coordinator, facilitator and instructor in educational programs, training events and seminars related to gender, sex, identity, and human rights across Bosnia and Hezegovina and the Balkan region, as well as for the Women Studies Program Žarana Papić.
 Due to her work and visibility as LGBTIQ human rights defender, she has received death threats.